Skip to main content

 Climate And Weather

-Tainhas experiences a cool humid subtropical highland climate (Köppen Cfb) at its plateau elevation of approximately 800–1,000 m.
-Mean annual temperatures range between 14°C and 17°C, with frosts occurring on 25–40 days annually and snowfall possible in most winters.
+Tainhas experiences a cool humid subtropical highland climate (Köppen Cfb) at its plateau elevation of approximately 800 to 1,000 m.
+Mean annual temperatures range between 14°C and 17°C, with frosts occurring on 25 to 40 days annually and snowfall possible in most winters.
 Annual precipitation is high, ranging from 1,700 to 2,400 mm, with moisture carried from the Atlantic forced to rise against the escarpment.
-The combination of cold temperatures, high humidity, and frequent fog creates the cool, misty conditions that support xaxim tree ferns, bryophytes, and the Araucaria forest understorey.
+The combination of cold temperatures, high humidity, and frequent fog creates the cool, misty conditions that support xaxim tree ferns, bryophytes, and the Araucaria forest understory.
 Summer is the warmest and driest period relative to the rest of the year, though still reliably wet.
-The highland grasslands are maintained in part by the climate—frequent winter frost and cold-season burning historically precluded tree invasion in exposed campo positions.

 Human History

-The highlands of São Francisco de Paula were inhabited by Kaingang peoples who exploited the Araucaria forest and campo for hunting, gathering, and seasonal pinhão collection.
+The highlands of the Campos de Cima da Serra were inhabited by Kaingang peoples who exploited the Araucaria forest and campo for hunting, gathering, and seasonal pinhão collection.
 The Portuguese colonial government established São Francisco de Paula as a military post and cattle-ranching settlement in the early nineteenth century, using the highland campos as natural pasturelands for cattle and horses.
 The region became known for its large estâncias (ranches) and the gaucho culture of open-range cattle management.
-European immigrant settlers—Germans and Italians—arrived in the late nineteenth century, introducing small-farm agriculture in the valley margins.
+European immigrant settlers — Germans and Italians — arrived in the late nineteenth century, introducing small-farm agriculture in the valley margins.
 The Tainhas valley itself remained relatively undisturbed due to its remoteness and rugged terrain, which is a significant factor in the conservation value of the area today.

 Park History

-Parque Estadual de Tainhas was established by the government of Rio Grande do Sul to protect the Araucaria-campo mosaic of the Serra Gaúcha highlands, recognizing the global rarity of this ecosystem type and its importance as a source of freshwater for downstream users.
-The park's creation was supported by conservation scientists who documented the presence of endangered species including the Brazilian merganser and the vinaceous-breasted amazon in the Tainhas river system.
+Parque Estadual de Tainhas was established by State Decree No. 23,798 on March 12, 1975, by the government of Rio Grande do Sul to protect the Araucaria-campo mosaic of the Serra Gaúcha highlands.
+[1] Although created in 1975, the park only began to be effectively implemented in 2003 through the Atlantic Forest Conservation Project in Rio Grande do Sul, which enabled land acquisition and development of the Management Plan.
 Management is undertaken by SEMA-RS.
 The park has been the subject of long-term ecological monitoring of the Araucaria-campo ecotone, contributing data on how climate variability and management affect the boundary between forest and grassland.
-Collaboration with NGOs and federal conservation bodies coordinates the park's role in the Highland Corridor.

 Major Trails And Attractions